amit4184/ezyresource/docs/ec-designer/product-types/photobook-designer.md

    Duplicate allows you to copy a selected photo.
 * **Font & Size** –

-  Select the font and size for the text required.Currently we have set a few pre selected fonts.
+  Select the font and size for the text required.
+Currently we have set a few pre selected fonts.

   Fonts can be enabled from the admin section.
 * **Font Color & Background** –